KaarelKurik/conditional-plasticity/main.typ

 The remaining analogies are left for the reader to verify.

 Throughout @sec:main, every theorem and lemma shall have an annotation indicating whether it requires the Banach space structure.
-If the graph theoretic structure is sufficient, there will be no annotation.
+If the graph-theoretic structure is sufficient, there will be no annotation.

 #let annotation = [(Geometric)]

-== Graph theoretic results
+== Graph-theoretic results

 #let bcn = $B_*$
 #let bbox = $B_square$